rafawelsh/CoffeeBrewNotes/README.md

 - [x] Start MongoDB
 - [x] Craete API endpoints for Recipe View
 - [ ] Create simple wireframe for the components in the project
-- [ ] Create Recipe Grid to display all recipes
+- [x] Create Recipe Grid to display all recipes
 - [ ] Create Filter Comonponent to lookup recipes
+- [x] Add JWT to application
+- [ ] Create Protected routes for coffee recipes and users

 ## Running this Project